-- Because of interlacing, the odd and even lines are displaced in time from each other - generally not noticeable except when very fast action is taking place on screen, when blurring may occur. - Since it is sometimes necessary to change the frame rate, resize, or even produce stills from an interlaced source video, various schemes are used to "de-interlace"

-b) Other more complicated methods that retain information from both fields are also possible.
+- Because of interlacing, the odd and even lines are displaced in time from each other - generally not noticeable except when very fast action is taking place on screen, when blurring may occur. - Since it is sometimes necessary to change the frame rate, resize, or even produce stills from an interlaced source video, various schemes are used to "de-interlace" - a) The simplest de-interlacing method consists of discarding one field and duplicating the scan lines of the other field.
+The information in one field is lost completely using this simple technique. - b) Other more complicated methods that retain information from both fields are also possible.